Liberty Seated Quarters

 J-107

-Original $1300 Original, Eclectic Collection..
+Original $950 Original, Eclectic Collection..
+Consignor Price Reduction.
 The filled-O reverse becomes scarce at higher grade levels, and it would be challenging to duplicate the current EF45 offering.
 This piece exhibits a middle die state, with the mintmark partially filled to the right.
 Greg Johnson's excellent article in Gobrecht Journal #118 (November 2013) features no less than six illustrations, which demonstrate the progressive deterioration as the mintmark internally collapses on the die face.
 As Briggs notes, this (Briggs 3-E) variety does not come well struck, as attested to by the weak stars and feathers, in addition to an overall lack of sharpness.
 Still, for the 1853-O die variety collector, this is an important example.
 Housed in a PCGS Gen 4.4 (2005-2011) holder.

 Seated 25C 1854O 1854-O